Home » Side Dish » Chickpea Cauliflower Curry

 • 1 1/2 cups vegetable broth

-• 3 tbsp. chopped cilantro plus more for garnish
+• 3 tablespoons chopped cilantro plus more for garnish

 Instructions

-• Taste for salt.
-If needed, add 1/2-1 tsp more salt.
+• Taste for any needed salt.
+If needed, add more to taste.
 Stir in 1-2 tbsp. of the cilantro.
 Serve as a side dish or as a main dish on top of rice.
 Garnish with more cilantro when serving.
 Enjoy!

 Leave a Reply